Archived-01/surface-air-3/README.md

 <p align="center">Please note this is <b>NOT</b> a guide!</p>

-If you want to create your own hackinotosh with this laptop, you'll need to read [the OpenCore guide](https://dortania.github.io/OpenCore-Install-Guide/).
-I mean it, you'll need to read that guide.
+If you want to create your own hackinotosh with this laptop, you'll need to read the [OpenCore guide](https://dortania.github.io/OpenCore-Install-Guide/).
+I mean it, you **will** need to read that guide to get a working computer.

 With this readme, I just wanted to share my install log and experiences, and also serves as a reference for myself, should I ever need it in the future.
 I guess in a way it looks like a guide, but I'm not qualified to make one.
 I just followed the instructions without fully understanding what is going on.
 So, read the OC guide.
 Seriously.

 ## Preface

 When I finally got it all installed and set up, it felt unreal seeing macOS run on non-Apple hardware, especially on a Microsoft product.
-I wasn't able to reach 100% parity to a real Mac (spoiler alert), but I've seen (Reddit) posts that have.
+I wasn't able to reach 100% feature parity to a real Mac (spoiler alert), but I've seen (Reddit) posts that have.
 Having the ability to do that is wonderful.
 So, thank you to all the devs that made this possible!

 ## Hardware